Mikestriken/GitCAD/README.md

 3. Download and extract release into the root of your FreeCAD project's git repository.

 4. Run the initialization script:
+   *Note: Linux users will need to make the script executable with `chmod`*
    ```bash
    ./FreeCAD_Automation/init-repo.sh
    ```

-4. Configure the settings in newly added `FreeCAD_Automation/config.json` (from initialization script) as needed.
+5. Configure the settings in newly added `FreeCAD_Automation/config.json` (from initialization script) as needed.
     Make sure to configure:
     - `freecad-python-instance-path` -- Path to FreeCAD's Python executable.
-      *IE: `C:/Path/To/FreeCAD 1.0/bin/python.exe`*
+      *IE WINDOWS: `C:/Path/To/FreeCAD 1.0/bin/python.exe`*
+      *IE LINUX: `/path/to/FreeCAD/bin/python`* -- **LINUX USERS WILL NEED TO `FreeCAD.AppImage --appimage-extract`**

-5. Test your configurations:
+6. Test your configurations:
     - To see how your `.FCStd` files will export use:
       `"C:/Path/To/FreeCAD 1.0/bin/python.exe" "FreeCAD_Automation/FCStdFileTool.py" --CONFIG-FILE --export path/to/file.FCStd`
       *Note: If using powershell prepend `&` to the above command.
 IE: `& "C:/Path/To/FreeCAD 1.0/bin/python.exe"`*

-6. Run the initialization script one last time:
+7. Run the initialization script one last time:
    ```bash
    ./FreeCAD_Automation/init-repo.sh
    ```
    *The Script can be ran multiple times without error (Assuming config wasn't changed).*
    To see how to change `x` configuration post initialization see the [Changing Things](#changing-things) section.

-7. Update your `.gitattributes` with LFS files you want to track.
+8. Update your `.gitattributes` with LFS files you want to track.
    __Recommendations if `compress-non-human-readable-FreeCAD-files` is disabled in config:__
    - `git lfs track "**/no_extension/*"` -- folder created by this script to track files without extension
    - `git lfs track "*.brp"`
    - `git lfs track "*.Map.*"`
    - `git lfs track "*.png"` -- thumbnail pictures

-8. Verify `.gitattributes` is tracking files you want to track:
+9. Verify `.gitattributes` is tracking files you want to track:
    `git check-attr --all /path/to/file/to/check`

-9. Update your `README.md` documentation for collaboration.
+10. Update your `README.md` documentation for collaboration.
    *Template available in [Template.md](template.md).*

 ## Updating